daniel-trinh/sbt-scalariform/README.md

 ----------------------
 sbt-scalariform comes with various configuration options.
 Changing the formatting preferences and deactivating the automatic formatting on compile are probably the most important ones and described in detail.

-You can provide your own formatting preferences for Scalariform via the setting key `ScalariformKeys.preferences` which expects an instance of `IFormattingPreferences`.
+You can provide your own formatting preferences for Scalariform via the setting key `scalariformPreferences`.
 Make sure you import all necessary members from the package `scalariform.formatter.preferences`.
 Let's look at an example:

 .sbt build example
 ```